cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ## Primitive types

-JS has 5 primitive types _Number_, _String_, _Boolean_, _Null_, and _Undefine_.
+JavaScript has 5 primitive types _Number_, _String_, _Boolean_, _Null_, and _Undefine_.

-In JS there a notion of Trusthy and Falsy value.
+In JavaScript there a notion of Trusthy and Falsy value.
 Any value can be use as a boolean, any variable type can become a boolean when used with logical operators.
 - "Falsy" values: null, undefined, -, NaN, ''
 - "Trusthy" values: "cow", "false", 5, etc.

 ## Arrays

-Arrays in JS can be seen as a list that can grow or shrink dinamically.
+Arrays in JavaScript can be seen as a list that can grow or shrink dinamically.

 ### General examples